Who We Are

 Jonathon Blackburn, Managing Director

 Prior to moving to Austin, Jonathon lived in the UK and worked for a venture and commercialization firm developing technology startups.
 He co-founded a University of Cambridge spin-out that is building a mobile clean energy storage system.
-Jonathon started his career as an engineer at the electric utility Southern Company in environmental and energy policy, before moving to its wholesale division developing some of Southern’s first forays into utility-scale renewable energy power plants.
+Jonathon started his career as an engineer at the electric utility Southern Company in environmental and energy policy, before moving to its wholesale division developing some of Southern’s first utility-scale renewable energy power plants.

 Jonathon holds graduate degrees from the University of Cambridge and Duke University.
 He also has a BS in Chemical Engineering from Mississippi State University.